Expensify/App/docs/articles/new-expensify/expenses-&-payments/Send-an-invoice.md

 ---
-title: Send an invoice
+title: Send an invoice and receive payment
-description: Notify a customer that a payment is due
+description: steps to send an invoice to someone and receipt payment
 ---
 <div id="new-expensify" markdown="1">